hashchange/backbone.cycle/README.md

 #### What they are, what they do

 The use of options is demonstrated in the [introductory example][intro-example].
-You have three options to choose from.
+A SelectableCollection supports all [options of a Backbone.Select.One collection][Backbone.Select.One-applyTo], as well as the ones listed below.

 ##### `autoSelect` option